 Sitting Risks: A Person Who Sits For Long Hours Should See This

-Sitting for a few minutes can recover stress, and recuperate from exercise.
+But sitting for a few minutes can recover stress, and recover from exercise.

-Sitting can be a good break after a busy day or fatigue, however, sitting for more than 8 hours can lead to postural issues, strained neck, and disc damage.
+Sitting can be a good break after a busy day, however, sitting for more than 8 hours can lead to postural issues, tired neck, and disc damage.

-There is much evidence that suggests that, unless you are a wheelchair user, sitting down too much can lead to several health complications.
+There is much evidence that suggests that, unless you are a wheelchair user, sitting down too much can lead to several health issues.

 You can prevent too much sitting by taking a break after every 30 minutes, walking, using the stairs, joining active games, etc.